objcio/articles/2014-08-11-bad-testing-practices.md

 common.
 Our production code usually relies on dependencies to get something done.
 For instance, a dependency could help us query a database.
-Often, these dependencies offer many ways of achieving the exact same thing or, at least, with the same external behavior; in our database example, you could use the `find` method to retrieve a record by id, or use a `where` clause to get the same record.
+Often, these dependencies offer many ways of achieving the exact same thing or, at least, with the same external behavior; in our database example, you could use the `find` method to retrieve a record by ID, or use a `where` clause to get the same record.
 The problem comes when we only stub one of those possible mechanisms.
 If we only stub the `find` method—which is the one that our production code uses—but we don't stub